LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Experiments

 \subsection{Main Results \& Discussion}

 \para{Imputation Performance}.
-We begin by evaluating the imputation accuracy of our proposed methods, as presented in Table \ref{tab:maintable}. \model~ achieves the highest imputation performance across all datasets when compared to traditional imputation techniques and LLM-based in-context learning baselines.
-From the main experiments, we derive the following insight:
+We begin by evaluating the imputation accuracy of our proposed methods, as presented in Table~\ref{tab:maintable}. \model~achieves the strong imputation performance across all datasets when compared to traditional imputation techniques and LLM-based in-context learning baselines.
+From the main experiments, we derive the following insights:

-\textit{(i) LLMs exhibit robust performance across datasets with varying feature distributions}.
+\textit{(i) LLMs exhibit strong performance for data imputation across datasets with varying feature distributions}.
 For instance, In Gliomas, over 70\% of features are highly skewed, with over 90\% of values in one category.
-Despite this, \model~still outperforms traditional statistical baselines. \textit{(ii) A single LLM (LLM-Tree), when provided with an appropriately designed prompt, is capable of delivering accurate imputations.} Across all datasets, the LLM-Tree achieves performance within less than 1\% of the best method, consistently maintaining a high level of accuracy. \textit{(iii) LLMs' own knowledge is limited, and they need to learn from informative contexts to perform well in this task.} In the zero-shot LLM setting, without informative neighbors, the model leaves 9.27\% of Gliomas and 9.52\% of Diabetes cells unimputed.
-It also produces uncertain or unreasonable outputs, like "approximately" or "18000" for Age. \textit{(iv) Forming an LLM forest enhances the robustness of imputation results.} Compared to a single LLM, using just three trees can lead to substantial performance improvements across all datasets.
+Despite this, \model~still outperforms statistical baselines. \textit{(ii) LLMs are effective for imputing continuous datasets}.
+As shown in Table~\ref{tab:maintable}, \model~achieves the lowest MAE on most continuous datasets and ranks second on the remaining one.
+These results demonstrate the capability of LLMs to generate accurate values when faced with a wide range of possible outcomes in continuous imputation tasks. \textit{(ii) A single LLM (LLM-Tree), when provided with an appropriately designed prompt, is capable of delivering accurate imputations.} Across all datasets, the LLM-Tree achieves performance within less than 1\% of the best method, consistently maintaining a high level of accuracy. \textit{(iii) LLMs' own knowledge is limited, and they need to learn from informative contexts to perform well in this task.} In the zero-shot LLM setting, without informative neighbors, LLM-Zero leaves 9.27\% of Gliomas and 9.52\% of Diabetes cells unimputed.
+It also produces uncertain or unreasonable outputs, like "approximately" or "18000" for Age. \textit{(iv) Forming an LLM forest enhances the accuracy and robustness of imputation results.} Compared to a single LLM, using just three trees can lead to performance improvements across all datasets.
+This highlights the effectiveness of ensemble learning in improving imputation robustness and accuracy of LLMs.

 \para{Performance on Downstream tasks}.
-We evaluate the downstream task performance using a logistic regression model \cite{cox1958regression}.
-As is shown in Figure \ref{fig:lr}, \model~consistently achieves the highest performance across all datasets.
-This superior performance can be attributed to the LLM's ability to identify and leverage relevant patterns during imputation, as well as its capacity to apply its extensive base knowledge effectively.
+We evaluate the downstream classification task performance using a logistic regression model \cite{cox1958regression} on five datasets.
+As shown in Figure \ref{fig:lr}, \model~consistently achieves the highest performance across 4 datasets and second-best on Gliomas.
+This superior performance can be attributed to the LLMs' ability to identify relevant patterns among features and entries during imputation, as well as its capacity to effectively apply its extensive base knowledge.